Deepshark5/Data-Processing---Evaluating-near-non-stochastic-event-histories/README.md

 <b>The Gambler's Fallacy , or the Monte Carlo Fallacy</b>
 This is the most common - its the belief that if an event has occurred <i>less frequently</i> then in the future it is 'likely' to <i>occur more frequently</i>.
 The reason for the fallacy comes from the inability to distinguish <i>chance</i> from <i>probability</i>.
 The good example is a a cubic die (or dice if a pair), which has six sides with numbers of 1 to 6 - a common statistical time since before the reign of Julius Caesar, and so millenia old.

 A perfectly weighted die has the <i>probability</i> of landing on a value of 1 to 6 for <i>any</i> given throw of the dice, on the assumption that the throws made is the same each time - in terms of force, height, rotation speed, and a set of other physical factors.
-The **fallacy** (for this system) is the belief that the probability will 'even out' the number returned on throws - so that (for instance) if there are 100 throws played at a Monte Carlo table where the dice have been giving 'snakeyes' (a 1 and a 1) in many sequences, that to 'even things out' over the next set of sequences, a set of 12's (a six and a six) will then fall to return the probability to an even 50:50 distribution of odds and evens.
+The **fallacy** (for this system) is the belief that the probability will 'even out' the number returned on throws - so that (for instance) if there are 100 throws played at a Monte Carlo table where the dice have been giving 'snakeyes' (a 1 and a 1) in many sequences, that to 'even things out' over the next 100 sequences, a set of 12's (a six and a six) will then fall to return the probability to an even 50:50 distribution of odds and evens.

-This fallacy is of course quickly proven - there is an almost absolute (better than 99.9%) probability that this will not take place - not matter one's feelings on the matter.
-Until the end of play for an evening at the gambling tables, the dice may end up in all sorts of combinations, returning _anywhere_ between 1 and 1 to 6 and 6 - and all combinations in between.
-Continue to bet on the basis that one 'feels the odds are going to change' is what leads to ruin - there is absolutely no proof, on experiment, to justify this belief.
+This fallacy is of course quickly proven - there is an almost absolute (better than 99.9%) probability that this will _not_ take place - not matter what one's feelings are about it.
+Until the end of play for an evening at the gambling tables, the dice may end up in all sorts of combinations, returning _anywhere_ between 1 and 1 to 6 and 6 - and all combinations in between, and not once 'evening the odds' of an expected outcome.
+Continue to bet on the basis that one 'feels the odds are going to change' is what invariably leads to ruin - there is absolutely no proof, on experiment, to justify that belief.

 **The Retrospective Gamblers Fallacy**
 This relates to the Gamblers Fallacy in terms of the belief that 'Past Events allow the future to be forecast' and here we get to the modern point of view with regard to Neural Networks - the hope that their dispassionate mathematical structures may detect a pattern which the human mind cannot.
 Unfortunately, to date, there is no system with this capacity - or at least, there is no system able to avoid this fallacy _yet_

+## Student's T-test
+Student's t-test is

 ## Emergent Neural Network forecasting - the Human Brain